truszkowski-tomasz/dtu-mlops/reports/README.md

 > *experiments.*
 > Answer:

-Based on the screenshots of the repository you provided earlier, the project follows a structure influenced by a cookiecutter data science template, with some modifications tailored to our specific needs.
-We have filled out the src, models, docs, and reports directories, among others.

 The src directory contains the core code for the project, including scripts for data processing, model training, and predictions.
 The models directory holds the trained model files and serialized objects.
 Documentation relevant to the project is found within the docs directory, and the reports directory includes generated analysis and figures, often used for insights and presentations.

 Our repository also contains a notebooks directory, which we have retained for potential future use in exploratory data analysis or prototyping, though it is currently empty.